Archive Repertory (plugin for Omeka)

 - change the configuration of the server if you have access to it

-To change an Apache server configuration, simply uncomment a line in the
+To change an Apache server configuration, simply update config in the file

 - add this in the beginning the "bootstrap.php" of Omeka (with your locale):